Xiaoping-Li/Notes/JavaScript/Promise.md

 });
 ```

-In order for our chain to work properly, we had to `return` the promise `secondPromiseFunction(firstResolveVal)`.
+**Note**: In order for our chain to work properly, we had to **return** the promise `secondPromiseFunction(firstResolveVal)`.
 This ensured that the return value of the first `.then()` was our second promise rather than the default return of a new promise with the same settled value as the initial.

 ## Avoiding Common Mistakes
 Promise composition allows for much more readable code than the nested callback syntax that preceded it.
 However, it can still be easy to make mistakes.
 In this exercise, we’ll go over two common mistakes with promise composition.